jacwilso/GuildWars/README.md

 ## Bug Report ##
 No Know at this time

+## Bezier Curves & Surfaces ##
+The track is closed, C^0 continuous, and C^1 continuous.
+The donkey hero moves along the track by equal parameteric steps, whereas the hoverboard moves along the track by equal arc-length parameterization -- moving at constant speed.
+The Eric Cartman hero moves freely along the surface with the controls described above.
+The terrain is composed of 4 meshed bezier curves.

+## 3D Drawing & Animation ##
+Heroes are animated & comprised of GLUT primitives / GLU quadrics.
+Scene is comprised of track (steps and hollow cubes) and other scenic objects (trees and huts).
+Each hero has some type of animation: Eric Cartman bobs his head while static and in movement has walking legs, the hoverboard projects hover disks from the board, and the donkey has a swaying tail.

+## Cameras, Menus, Text, & Viewports ##
+Arcball camera can follow each hero and rotates correctly; user can control rotation.
+Free camera is correctly implemented, can move around the scene, and is user-controllable.
+Camera is set up in Camera.h file.
+Camera from Hero's point of view works correctly; it is attached to the Hero and looks along the Hero's direction of movement.
+First-person camera view is placed in a separate viewport.
+User can toggle between cameras through use of a menu attached to the right mouse button.
+User can toggle between Heroes to follow through menu as well.
+See menu options above for more detail.
+Frames Per Second are rendered to screen.
+Hero name is displayed above Hero.

 ## File Format ##
 The file format is set in the following way